tweag/ormolu/README.md

 Right now there are two options for people who want to contribute:

-* Implementing rendering of AST.
+* [Implementing rendering of AST][cover-ast].
 This is the main focus right now because we want to have a MVP which can render all syntactical constructions found in Haskell source code.
 Once that is achieved we'll polish the tool iteratively.
 * [Fixing bugs][bugs].
 If this seems more interesting than implementing rendering of AST, you are welcome to do this as well.